 Bob Marley is said to have claimed that the word reggae came from a Spanish term for "the king's music".

-The immediate origins of reggae were in ska and Rocksteady, from the latter, reggae took over the use of the bass as a percussion instrument.
+The immediate origins of reggae are in ska and Rocksteady, from the latter, reggae took over the use of the bass as a percussion instrument.

 The genre is very popular amongst the Rastafarian community in Jamaica and relates to news, Love, social gossip, Social commentary, and political comment.